GentritM/countries-tbi-repo/README.md

 ~ go to https://erudera.com/admin/universities_import/ and paste the link copied

 # NOTE: FOR EVERY FILE YOU IMPORT, AFTER THE IMPORT FINISHES, CHECK IT AND PLEASE REMOVE IT FROM THE GITHUB REPO
+# DO NOT IMPORT ANY OTHER FILES FROM OTHER DIRECTORIES EXCEPT THE part directory